supasuge/CTF-Archive/NSA-Codebreaker2024.md

 These records were closely aligned in time and location with the USCG signal, suggesting a potential correlation.

-Certainly!
-Here's a detailed writeup in Markdown format, suitable for a post on Medium, detailing the process and logical steps taken to analyze the data provided by the US Coast Guard and the NSA database:

 ---

 # Unraveling the Mystery: Analyzing USCG Signal Data with the NSA Database